+GENERAL

+2.5 miles of gravelled road have been built to connect the mine roads with U.S. Highway No. 50 and all mine roads have been gravelled permitting year-around all weather hauling and operations.

+Apex Minerals Corporation has ample equipment and tools to carry on its operations as presently conducted at the Apex properties.

+These consist of:

 - 2 315 cubic feet per minute air compressors

 - 1 500 cubic feet per minute air compressor

-1 - 331⁄2 KVA Diesel-electric generator
+- 1 331⁄2 KVA Diesel-electric generator

-10 - "Swede" air drills, with accessories and air legs
+- 10 "Swede" air drills, with accessories and air legs

-2 - "Swede" air drills with stoper legs
+- 2 "Swede" air drills with stoper legs

-1 - "Swede" Cobra long hole drill outfit with 50 feet of drill rods
+- 1 "Swede" Cobra long hole drill outfit with 50 feet of drill rods

-1 - Caterpillar shovel loader
+- 1 Caterpillar shovel loader

-2 - Jeeps
+- 2 Jeeps

-1 - 4-wheel drive truck, 11⁄2 tons
+- 1 4-wheel drive truck, 11⁄2 tons

-1 - Eimco air locomotive
+- 1 Eimco air locomotive

-4 - Granby type side dump mine cars 11/2 tons
+- 4 Granby type side dump mine cars $1\frac{1}{2}$ tons

-5 - End dump mine cars 1 - "Tugger" air hoist
+- 5 End dump mine cars

+- 1 "Tugger" air hoist

 - 2 Eimco mechanical muckers

 - 1 Chrysler 300 amp. arc welder

-- 1 Screw cutting lathe 1 - Power drill press
+- 1 Screw cutting lathe

+- 1 Power drill press

 - 1 Shaking screen

 Miscellaneous small tools

-REESE RIVER COPPER
+REESE RIVER COPPER PROPERTY

-A copper property under lease and option to Apex Minerals Corporation is located in Section 31, T. 12 N., R. 40 E., M. D. M. (unsurveyed).
-The property consists of seven claims held by possessory title as follows: Sue, Sue No. 1, Sue No. 2, Sue No. 3, Blue Rock, Blue Rock No. 1 and Blue Rock No. 2.
+Apex Minerals Corporation entered into an agreement to purchase a copper property which is located in Section 31, T. 12 N., R. 40 E., M. D. M. (unsurveyed).
+The property consists of seven claims held by possessory title known as: Sue, Sue No. 1, Sue No. 2, Sue No. 3, Blue Rock, Blue Rock No. 1, and Blue Rock No. 2.

 Copper is found on the surface over an area 3,000 feet long by hundreds of feet wide.
 The copper occurs as oxides and carbonates.
 It is found as stringers in an oxidized iron gossan.
-The gangue rock is limestone, most of which has been replaced by the iron and copper, with subsequent leaching of the copper.
+The gangue rock is limestone most of which has been replaced by the iron and copper, with subsequent leaching of the copper.

-This is a typical example of a leached copper outcrop, and most of the large copper mines of the world had these surface characteristics, many with no commercial values at the surface.
+This is a typical example of a leached copper outcrop and most of the large copper mines of the world had these surface characteristics; many with no commercial values at the surface.

 The sequence of events, geologically, is: solutions carrying copper and iron ascend and circulate through the country rock, replacing it and precipitating as iron and copper sulphides.
 Leaching and weathering oxidize both the iron and copper, with formation of sulphuric acid.
-The copper, being more soluble, is carried down in solution to be re-precipitated as secondary sulphides at or near the water table, leaving the iron oxides behind.
+The copper, being more soluble, is carried down in solution to be re-precipitated as secondary sulphides at or near the water table leaving the iron oxides behind.
 Where the copper re-precipitates is called the "zone of secondary enrichment," and is always richer than either the surface residual or the primary ores.

-At our Reese River property a surface cut has been dulldozed at both ends of the exposure mentioned above to depths of 35 feet.
-These are still in the gossan iron, with streaks of high grade copper (these have been assayed from 3% to 21.4%).
-Arrangements have been made to put down churn drill holes at each end, to prospect for the secondary enrichment.
-The depth at which this will be found is, of course indeterminate at this time, but it should change at around 100 feet.
-However, it is recommended that the holes be drilled 200 feet if necessary, or until the permanent water table is reached.
+At your Reese River property a surface cut has been bulldozed at both ends of the exposure mentioned above to depths of 35 feet.
+These are still in the gossan iron, with streaks of high grade copper which have been assayed from 3% to 21.4%.
+Arrangements have been made to put down churn drill holes at each end to prospect for the secondary enrichment.
+The depth at which this will be found is, of course, indeterminable at this time, but should occur at about 100 feet.
+However, it is recommended that the holes be drilled 200 feet, if necessary, or until the permanent water table is reached.
 When this water table is reached it is confidently expected that there will be an important concentration of the copper in the zone of secondary enrichment.

+Harry H. Hughes

+Harry & Hughes

+Drawn by Harry H. Hughes Traced by Sherd W. Baker